essenciary/GenieTodoMVC/documentation/deployment.md

 ```

 The snippet shows a possible `staging` configuration where we keep some of the production settings but enable more comprehensive
-logging and some extra formatting to help us debug potential issues.
+logging and some extra formatting to help us debug potential issues before we release the application in production.

 ### SearchLight database environments

 Equally important is the ability to automatically configure the database connection based on environments.
 SearchLight integrates
-with Genie's envs, to dynamically pick the right database connection.
+with Genie's environments to automatically pick the right database connection.
 This is very important in order to avoid that we
 accidentally pollute or destroy production data when we run our application in development or test.

 Remember that we have already configured a distinct test database in our db/connection.yml file.